JDBDT/jdbdt/src/site/markdown/DB.md

 ### Statement reuse
 <a name="StatementReuse"></a>

-A database handle may maintain a pool of reusable `java.sql.PreparedStatement` object to avoid re-compiling SQL code it needs to execute.
-This happens whether or not some form of statement pooling is implemented for the underlying JDBC driver.

-The scheme is enabled by default and, generally, it should provide more efficiency and cause no problems during statement execution.
+A database handle internally reuses `java.sql.PreparedStatement` objects to avoid re-compiling SQL code.
+The scheme is enabled by default and, generally, it should provide more efficiency and cause no problems.
-A few drivers, however, may not work well with statement reuse.
-In those cases, the `REUSE_STATEMENTS` option should be disabled as follows:
+For drivers that do not deal well with statement reuse, however, the `REUSE_STATEMENTS` option should be disabled as follows:

     import org.jdbdt.JDBDT.*;
     import org.jdbdt.DB;